bghira/SimpleTuner/OPTIONS.md

                         train/validation dataset will be resized to this resolution.
 If using --resolution_type=area, this
                         float value represents megapixels.
-  --resolution_type {pixel,area}
+  --resolution_type {pixel,area,pixel_area}
                         Resizing images maintains aspect ratio.
 This defines the resizing strategy.
-If 'pixel', the images will be resized to the resolution by pixel edge.
+If 'pixel', the images will be resized to the resolution by the shortest pixel edge, if the target size does not match the current size.
 If 'area', the images will be resized so the pixel area is this many megapixels.
+Common rounded values such as `0.5` and `1.0` will be implicitly adjusted to their squared size equivalents.
+If 'pixel_area', the pixel value (eg. 1024) will be converted to the proper value for 'area', and then calculate everything the same as 'area' would.
   --aspect_bucket_rounding {1,2,3,4,5,6,7,8,9}
                         The number of decimal places to round the aspect ratio to.
 This is used to create buckets for aspect ratios.